 You can manage minor separation anxiety by playing it down.
 For example, when you get home from work, don’t immediately make a fuss, even though you’ve missed your pup just as much.
 Leave an item of clothing that smells like you.
 He won’t feel as alone if there’s something familiar.
 You could even buy a calming product that reduces anxiety in dogs.

 As with all things, handling anxiety is going to take a while but there are some short-term solutions.
 For one, you can talk to your vet about anti-anxiety medications.
 There are loads of natural remedies that will calm him down, and can also be used in any situations where he gets stressed.
+You could try calming drops or a calming collar.

 As long as your pup hasn’t been traumatized in the past by being left at a kennel, this is an option if you’re away going away for a few days or for an extended period of time.
 There are also kennels that offer day-care options so that your furry friend isn’t home alone during the day.
 Another option is using a sitter service that takes care of your dog, should you be going away on holiday.